Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Method

-Similarly to the gradient averaging shown for A-FGSM, this adaptive attack employs the PGD attack but in every iteration we project the adversarial perturbations after the addition of the \textbf{averaged} TTAs gradients.
+\textbf{2) A-PGD}: Similarly to the gradient averaging shown for A-FGSM, this adaptive attack employs PGD but in every iteration it projects the adversarial perturbations after the addition of the \emph{averaged} TTAs gradients.
 Formally, let $\delta_k$ be the perturbation added to input image x in step $k$ and $\alpha$ be the perturbation step size.
 The vanilla PGD attack is:

 where $\mathcal{P}$ is the projection operator, clipping every perturbation inside a ball of interest defined by a given norm $\norm{\cdot}$ (we use $L_\infty$).
 For a general norm $\norm{\cdot}$ it simply reads as: